Travel Nepal

 underline with arrow

 One of the world’s premier trekking destinations, this spectacular part of Nepal lies in the Central Himalayan region, not far from the lakeside city of Pokhara.
-You’ll find jaw-dropping mountain scenery at every turn, with some of the country’s highest and most famous peaks found here, including the imposing Annapurna Massif which gives the region its name.
+You’ll find jaw-dropping mountain scenery at every turn, with some of the country’s highest and most famous peaks found here, including the imposing Annapurna Massif, which gives the region its name.

 With most trailheads easily reached from Pokhara and an excellent trekking infrastructure in place, Annapurna is understandably popular with outdoor-lovers of all abilities.